WFCD/genesis/README.md

 Due to the New Discord T.O.S , if you continue to use, participate, be in, or not leave Cephalon Sanctuary, you agree to allowing me, any person, user, or member, any bot, service, app, and anything to collect, use, transmit, or any data related to your user account, any data made available by Discord in the API or SDK, any metadata from your user account, any messages and or content you send, and anything else you do or give by staying in Cephalon Sanctuary, or by using my bot.

-If you do not agree to letting Genesis, Oratoris, or any other bot there do so, please kick Genesis from your clan or depart from Cephalon Sanctuary.
+If you do not agree to letting Genesis, Oratoris, or any other bot there do so, please kick Genesis from your servers.

+tl;dr Bots need data.
+While I don't record any of your personal data or save it off for long-term use, I still need to tell you that bots can access your messages and user ID.
+If you don't want that, get rid of all of them, cause they all need that data.

 ## Installation